 6. Search for Boxing Day Coupons, Codes, and Promotions

-Boxing Day flyers and newsletters are helpful, but this is no time to rest on your laurels and rely on brands to do the heavy lifting.
+Boxing Day sale flyers and newsletters are helpful, but this is no time to rest on your laurels and rely on brands to do the heavy lifting.
 You may have to do some digging to find the best Boxing Day deals in Canada, starting online.
-Use your search engine to find coupons, codes, and promotions—or have your browser do it for you.
+Use your search engine to find coupons, promo codes, and exclusive offers—or have your browser do it for you.
 The Honey Extension for the Chrome browser automatically scans items in your online shopping cart and applies existing coupon codes to your purchase.
 Some brands offer exclusive mobile-only discounts, so take a trip to their sites (and don’t forget social!) using your phone.
+It’s a great way to score amazing deals!

 The internet has changed a lot of things, especially how Canadians shop.
 If you end up “kicking it old school” and shopping at in-store during Boxing Day sales, there are a few things you can do to keep your cool: